Nov 15-19, 2014

 Join or renew your AHA/ASA Professional Membership today to save on registration

 for all AHA Scientific Sessions.

-The Abstract Submission period is April 16 – June 11.
+Abstract Submission is now open through June 11.

 Information for Invited Speakers and ModeratorsClick on the link below to view Moderator and Speaker guidelines for Scientific Sessions 2013.
 Please read in its entirety, as this will provide guidance on how to prepare for all your roles.